untile/github-changelog-generator/README.md

 $ yarn github-changelog-generator --future-release 1.0.0 --output CHANGELOG.md
 ```

-If both the `--stdout` and `--output` options are omited, it will automatically write to a `CHANGELOG.md` file in the project root.
+If both the `--stdout` and `--output` options are omitted, it will automatically write to a `CHANGELOG.md` file in the project root.
 If used with `--package-name`, it will instead output to that package's root.
-The same appending/overwitting logic as `--output` applies.
+The same appending/overwriting logic as `--output` applies.

 ### `--owner`, `--repo`
 If you are not inside your project's folder structure, you will need to manually specify the owner and name of the repository: